Courseiva

 • D.Store credentials in AWS Secrets Manager and configure automatic rotation.

-Why D: AWS Secrets Manager provides built-in automatic rotation and encryption using AWS KMS.
-Option A is correct.
-Option B is wrong because Parameter Store does not support automatic rotation natively.
-Option C is wrong because manual rotation increases overhead.
-Option D is wrong because storing in environment variables is insecure and does not rotate.
+Why D: AWS Secrets Manager provides built-in automatic rotation and encryption at rest using AWS KMS.
+Option D meets the requirements with the least operational overhead.
+Option A is incorrect because Parameter Store (SecureString) does not support automatic rotation natively.
+Option B requires custom rotation logic and management.
+Option C embeds credentials insecurely in environment variables without rotation.

 This DOP-C02 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the DOP-C02 exam.